Martin Heidegger

-In Heidegger's first major text, Being and Time (1927), Dasein is introduced as a term for the type of being that humans possess.
-Heidegger believed that Dasein already has a "pre-ontological" and concrete understanding that shapes how it lives, which he analyzed in terms of the unitary structure of "being-in-the-world".
-Heidegger used this analysis to approach the question of the meaning of being; that is, the question of how entities appear as the specific entities they are.
+Heidegger's magnum opus, Being and Time (1927), is widely considered one of the most significant works of modern philosophy.
+In it, he introduced the concept of Dasein ("being-there") to describe the distinctive character of human existence, arguing that humans possess a "pre-ontological" understanding of being that shapes how they live and act, which he analyzed in terms of the unitary structure of "being-in-the-world".
+Through his analysis of Dasein, Heidegger sought to reawaken what he called "the question of being": the fundamental inquiry into what makes entities intelligible as the entities they are.
 In other words, Heidegger's governing "question of being" is concerned with what makes beings intelligible as beings.
+This question, he believed, had been neglected or obscured throughout the history of Western philosophy since the ancient Greeks.